“Do I need to ride the whole distance?”

 The approximate distances are*:

-The trail is not considered a technical ride.
+The trail is not considered a technical ride but it is varied.
 There are sections that are rutted and rocky that you will have to take carefully.
 Some sections are sandy, uphill (or on the odd occasion, both) and will really test your legs.
 Other sections will be long and fast and test your physical and mental endurance.

 * Route subject to change each year